Rural, remote and interstate services

-The following article has been developed for Rural, Remote and Interstate clients to assist in planning the most appropriate services for their child in a short space of time.
+The following article has been developed for Rural, remote and interstate clients, to assist in planning the most appropriate services for their child in a short space of time.

 Our psychologists are honoured to help families who travel long distances to access our services.
-The school holiday workshops often attract parents who wish to make the most of a series of interventions in a short space of time.
+Our school holiday workshops often attract parents who wish to make the most of a series of interventions in a short space of time.

 Some families, for example, schedule an assessment prior to the workshop, while others book their children in for individual consultations during the workshop week.
-Our psychologists often recommend family therapy or sibling sessions as part of the case plan for families accessing intervention for their children within a one to two week timeframe.
+Our psychologists often recommend family therapy or sibling sessions as part of the case plan for families accessing intervention for their children within a one to two-week timeframe.

 The tips below have been prepared to ensure children and families make the most of their precious time at The Quirky Kid Clinic.